bok3948/GTSA/README.md

 python tools/model_converters/vit2mmseg.py /your_checkpoint ./new_checkpoint_name
 </pre>

-Finally, use configs, model of ours(in /dowstream/mmseg).
+Finally, use configs of ours(in /dowstream/mmseg).
 The following code should run mmsegmentation dir.

 <pre>